 Around 2’000 km from the African coast and 900 km from Madagascar, the popular honeymoon destination of Mauritius is part of the Mascareignes Islands and is known for its diversity of marine life and underwater topography.
 Surrounded by a network of coral reefs and vibrant azure lagoons, the island is a haven for scuba divers who enjoy crystal clear visibility and temperate waters year round.
 Scuba Guide To Diving In Mauritius

 Planning a trip to dive this enclave of the Indian ocean?
+Looking for the best things to do in Mauritius?
 Here’s our scuba guide to diving in Mauritius.

 DIVING CONDITIONS IN MAURITIUS